 How many days a week should I practice golf?

-If you are struggling with something like tennis elbow, golfing six days a week will likely aggravate this, so a better management plan would be recommended.
+If you are struggling with something like tennis elbow (which can sometimes be resolved by wearing a brace) then golfing six days a week will likely aggravate this, so a better management plan would be recommended.

-If your body is strong, you have no back issues, you have the time and love the range, 100 balls a day is likely to do your game some good.
+If your body is strong, you have no back or knee issues, you have the time and love the range, 100 balls every day will certainly see you improve quickly.